VitorNasc4/Register-System/README.md

 # Register-System

 API for a user registration and authentication system.
-Allows registration, authentication, and updating of user data.
+Allows registration, authentication, and updating of user data using cache to improve the performance.
 It is integrated with a notification system that sends a welcome email to new users.

 ## 🛠 Tecnologies used

 * Dotnet 8.0
 * Postgres
+* Redis
 * RabbitMQ
 * Dokcer